tamarin-prover/tamarin-prover/src/006_property-specification.md

 specific instantiations of variables, by adding these as arguments to the action.
 For example, one could put `OnlyOnceV('Initiator')` in a rule creating an initiator process, and `OnlyOnceV('Responder')` in the rule for the responder.
-If used with the following axiom, this would then yield the expected result of at most one initiator and at most one responder:
+If used with the following restriction, this would then yield the expected result of at most one initiator and at most one responder:

 ```
-axiom OnlyOnceV:
+restriction OnlyOnceV:
   "All #i #j x.
 OnlyOnceV(x)@#i & OnlyOnceV(x)@#j ==> #i = #j"
 ```

 ### Less than ###

-If we use the `multiset` built-in we can construct numbers as "1+1+...+1", and have an axiom enforcing that one number is less than another, say `LessThan`:
+If we use the `multiset` built-in we can construct numbers as "1+1+...+1", and have a restriction enforcing that one number is less than another, say `LessThan`:

 ```
-axiom LessThan:
+restriction LessThan:
   "All x y #i.
 LessThan(x,y)@#i ==> Ex z. x + z = y"
 ```